 The Special Investigations K9 Unit is a new and vital resource for our work in Uncommon Knowledge (a private investigations agency and parent of A Pup Stop).
-In conjunction with Shatter the Darkness SIIU ministry, we shall be enabled to investigate obscure claims more effectively.
+Having trained with Shatter the Darkness SIIU ministry since 1998, we are able to investigate obscure claims more effectively.
 Although a Forensic K9 Team is not necessarily a brand new concept, the idea of utilizing such a Team in a civilian or ministry capacity certainly is new.
 To accomplish our goal of a fully functional K9 Unit we must color outside the lines of traditional ministry and SAR (Search & Rescue) requirements.

 The bottom line is that we are not a search and rescue operation or a non-profit organization.
 Can we provide services to assist local LE (law enforcement) to locate a suspected murder victim?
 Absolutely.
 Do we live and train to be in ever-readiness mode for that next disaster call out?
 Nope.
 Could we assist?
 As long as they’re looking for dead victims, yes we could.
 But that is not our focus here.